Fiscal Professional 1

 This position is a full-time, non-exempt, Grade 78 with salary commensurate with experience.

 If you need assistance applying to this posting, please contact GI - Office of Human Resources at 907-474-6498.
-Applicants needing reasonable accommodation to participate in the application and screening process should contact the UAF Human Resources Office at 907-474-7700.
+Applicants needing a reasonable accommodation to participate in the application and screening process should contact the UAF Human Resources Office at 907-474-7700.